xtensor-stack/xtensor/docs/source/numpy-differences.rst

 Support of missing values in numpy can be emulated with the masked array module, which provides a means to handle arrays that have missing or invalid data.

 Support of missing values in xtensor is done through a notion of optional values, implemented in ``xoptional<T, B>``, which serves both as a value type for container and as a reference proxy for optimized storage types.
-See :ref:`missing_values`.
+See the section of the documentation on :doc:`missing`.